WordPress alternatives – making website building simple

 Since Wix seems to be the whole package in the website builders world, the prices are, as you’d expect, a little high.

-Wix differentiates the price between different kinds of websites a person would like to make, which is why you’ll find different pricing for regular plans and business & eCommerce plans.
-There are 5 regular plans:
+Wix differentiates the price between different kinds of websites a person would like to make, which is why you’ll find different pricing for all plans:

 Now with that out of the way, I think this website builder will suit you perfectly if you want to create something genuinely beautiful, but you have no skills when it comes to web development.
 As an alternative for WordPress, Wix is an excellent fit.